bmstefanski/nestjs-shell/README.md

   constructor(private readonly shellFacade: ShellFacade) {}

   public async onApplicationBootstrap(): Promise<void> {
-    // `ShellModule` is Global, so please put it only in your main module and it will work flawlessly in others.
-You can use it without passing any arguments and use default configuration or configure it in your own way (table below) await this.shellFacade.bootstrap()
+    /* `ShellModule` is Global, so please put it only in your main module and it will work flawlessly in others.
+       You can use it without passing any arguments and use default configuration or configure it in your own way.
+    */
+    await this.shellFacade.bootstrap()

-    // It does not have to be here, you can use this method anywhere you want and as many times as you need. this.shellFacade.registerComponents(
+    // It does not have to be here, you can register components anywhere you want and as many times as you need. this.shellFacade.registerComponents(
       new TestCommandComponent(),
       new AnotherSecondTestCommandComponent(new SomeDependency()),